Clan (car): McCoy

 The Mini's tall A-series engine also necessitated a modified, bulkier front.
 Much of the original Clan's sleekness was lost, but the McCoy still looked less awkward than many other Mini-based specials.
 The McCoy means that Clans and their derivative automobiles have been marketed with the engine mounted in the rear, front, as well as midships.

 Clan Club

-As of 2008 the Clan Club is active, and through its long-standing members Dave Excell and Dave Weedon one can purchase any body panel or even a complete new bodyshell.
+As of 2024, the Clan Club is active, where bodyshell and panels can be purchased.